Moorish Science Temple of America: Succession and schism

-The death of Ali brought out a number of candidates to succeed him.
+The death of Ali prompted a number of candidates to step forward to succeed him.
 Edward Mealy El stated that Drew Ali had personally declared him to be his successor.
 In August, within a month of Drew Ali's death, John Givens El, Ali's chauffeur, declared that he was Drew Ali reincarnated.
 He was said to have fainted while working on Drew Ali's automobile, and "the sign of the star and crescent [appeared] in his eyes."

-At the September Unity Conference, Givens again made his claim of reincarnation.
+At the September Unity Conference, Givens again claimed reincarnation.
 However, the governors of the Moorish Science Temple of America declared Charles Kirkman Bey to be Drew Ali's successor and named him Grand Advisor.

 With the support of several temples each, both Mealy El and Givens El went on to lead independent factions of the Moorish Science Temple.
 All three factions—formed and led by Kirkman Bey, Mealy El, and Givens El—are active today.

 On September 25, 1929, Kirkman Bey's wife reported to the Chicago police his apparent kidnapping by Ira Johnson.
 Accompanied by two Moorish Science members, the police visited the home of Johnson when they were met by gunfire.
 The attack escalated into a shoot-out that spilled into the surrounding neighborhood.
 In the end, a policeman as well as a member were killed in the gun battle, and a second policeman later died of his wounds.
 The police took 60 people into police custody, and a reported 1000 police officers patrolled Chicago's South Side that evening.
 Johnson and two others were later convicted of murder.

 Kirkman Bey went on to serve as Grand Advisor of one of the most important factions until 1959, when the reins were given to F. Nelson-Bey.

 Nation of Islam

 The community was further split when Wallace Fard Muhammad, known within the temple as David Ford-el, also claimed (or was taken by some) to be the reincarnation of Drew Ali.
 When his leadership was rejected, Ford El broke away from the Moorish Science Temple.
-He moved to Detroit, where he formed his own group, an organization that would become the Nation of Islam.
+He moved to Detroit, where he formed his own group, which would become the Nation of Islam.
 The Nation of Islam denied any historical connection with the Moorish Science Temple until February 26, 2014, when Louis Farrakhan acknowledged the contribution(s) of Noble Drew Ali to the Nation of Islam and its founding principles.

 The 1930s

 Despite the turmoil and defections, the movement continued to grow in the 1930s.
 It is estimated that membership in the 1930s reached 30,000.
 There were major congregations in Philadelphia, Detroit, and Chicago.

-One-third of the members, or 10,000, lived in Chicago, the center of the movement.
+One-third of the members, or 10,000, lived in Chicago, the movement's center.
 There were congregations in numerous other cities where African Americans had migrated in the early 20th century.
-The group published several magazines: one was the Moorish Guide National.
-During the 1930s and 1940s, continued surveillance by police (and later the FBI) caused the Moors to become more withdrawn and critical of the government.
+The group published several magazines, including the Moorish Guide National.
+During the 1930s and 1940s, continued police surveillance (and later the FBI) made the Moors more withdrawn and critical of the government.